Logiqx/wsw-results/docs/tech/usage.md

 bin/docker_build.sh
 ```

-Note: The build will convert the Jupyter Notebooks to regular Python scripts, build an image and run all of the unit tests.
+Note: The build script will convert the Jupyter Notebooks to regular Python scripts, build a Docker image, run all of the unit tests and run the actual reports.
+If all of these steps are successful then the Docker image will be tagged as the "latest" and will be available for re-use.